 You can spend any Attendance Allowance you receive however you like.
-It can be paid on top of other benefits and may even increase the amount of other benefits you get.
+It can be paid on top of other benefits and may even increase the number of other benefits you get.

-If you already get Disability Living Allowance or Personal Independence Payment you cannot get Attendance Allowance as well.
+If you already get Disability Living Allowance, Personal Independence Payment or Adult Disability Payment (Scotland only), you cannot get Attendance Allowance as well.

 No, you do not have to be registered as blind (severely sight impaired) or partially sighted (sight impaired) to claim Attendance Allowance.
 It is how your sight affects your daily living that counts.
 Registration can provide evidence of how serious your sight problem is.
 However, you can provide alternative evidence about your sight problem, such as a letter from your consultant or GP.

 If your sight problem is making your life difficult, it is worth thinking about getting registered.
 This helps to make sure that you don't miss out on other help you can get.

 How much is Attendance Allowance worth?

 If your claim for Attendance Allowance is successful, you will receive one of two weekly rates, depending on how much care you need:

 - A high rate of £101.75

 The person making the decision on your claim will take into consideration the care you need during the day, during the night, and how often you need that care.
 Our factsheet explains more about this.

 If you live in England, Scotland or Wales then Attendance Allowance is managed by the Department for Work and Pensions (DWP).